anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 ### SASS
 Sass stands for Syntactically Awesome Stylesheet, it is an extension to CSS and a pre-processor, it’s compatible with all versions of CSS and it reduces repetition of CSS, therefore saving time.
 A browser does not understand Sass code.
 Therefore, you will need a Sass pre-processor to convert Sass code into standard CSS, this process is called transpiling.
+## Bootstrap
+Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
+Once added to a project, Bootstrap provides basic style definitions for all HTML elements.
+The most prominent components of Bootstrap are its layout components, as they affect an entire web page.
+The basic layout component is called "Container", as every other element in the page is placed in it.
+Developers can choose between a fixed-width container and a fluid-width container.
+### Grid System
+The grid system in Bootstrap is one of the primary elements.
+They create layouts of pages by using multiple columns and rows in which the content can be inserted.
+If the device screen on which the page is being viewed, gets bigger, the grid will scale up to 12 columns.
+This fits the page on to the screen.
+There are pre-defined classes by which designers can make their own layouts.
+The grid system can also collapse to fit smaller screens.
+This flexibility allows designers to create more visually and technically comprehensive websites, with comparatively less effort as compared to a non-framework development foundation.
+## Materialize CSS
+It’s a design language whose goal is to develop a system of design that allows for a unified user experience across all their products on any platform.
+Also known as Material Design.
+It is used to construct attractive, consistent, and functional web pages and web apps while adhering to modern web design principles such as browser portability, device independence, and graceful degradation.
+### Features
+* It is a standard CSS with minimal footprint.
+* In-built Responsive Design
+* It is free to use and requires jQuery JavaScript library to function properly.
+* It is cross-browser, compatible, and can be used to create reusable web components.
+* It contains enhanced and specialized features such as cards, tabs, navigation bars, toasts etc.
+* It provides new versions of common user interface controls such as buttons, checkboxes, and text fields adapted to follow Material Design concepts.
+* Materialize is by design very minimal and flat.

 # JavaScript